amirfarhoudniya/Hotel-managment/README.md

 Hotel managment in qt using SQLite as database

-after building the project , copy the 'db.db' file in builded folder.
+after building the project , copy the 'database.db' file in builded folder.